indosandi/DemStore/README.md

 TopDemandNow is streaming analytic system to analyze behaviour of purchase at chain stores in realtime.

 ##Motivation
-The fact that chain stores or convinience stores has concentrated density at particular location.
-The idea is providing service to allow them to upload their data realtime and perform analysis dependending on bussines need.
+The fact that chain stores or convenience stores has concentrated density at particular location.
+The idea is providing service to allow them to upload their data realtime and perform analysis depending on business need.
 <p align="center">
   <img src="/images/map.png" width="450"/>
 </p>